Trouble Sleeping? You May Have Sleep Apnea

 Sleep Apnea is a Serious Matter

 Obstructive sleep apnea often goes undetected by doctors.
-Most people are unaware that they have the condition, unless a family member or sleep partner notices the signs.
+Many people are unaware that they have the condition, unless a family member or sleep partner notices the signs.
 As the leading cause of excessive daytime sleepiness, undiagnosed sleep apnea can contribute to obesity, diabetes, high blood pressure, heart attack, and stroke and accounts for more than 50,000 deaths a year.

 Rest easy…we can help you!